Abrar-Abir/Abrar-Abir.github.io/_pages/about.md

 profile:
   align: left
-  image: assets.png
+  image: letter.png
   image_circular: true # crops the image to make it circular
   more_info: >
     <p>Doha, Qatar</p>

 news: false # includes a list of news items
-latest_papers: true # includes a list of papers marked as "selected={true}"
+latest_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---
 ... a Computer Science major at Carnegie Mellon University in Qatar, expecting to graduate in Fall 2025, with a concentration in Security & Privacy.